actlab-genesys/GeneSys/README.md

 # Running tests on RTL Simulator:

 * Step 1.
 Clone this repo. <br />
 * Step 2.
+Choose a configuration for your test.
+For eg. if you want to run a test on a 16x16 systolic array,  <br />
+          edit genesys_systolic/source/config.vh to ensure that ARRAY_N and ARRAY_M are set to 16.  <br />
+          Also make sure that the compiler is configured for 16 x 16 systolic array.
+Once you had compiled the instructions.
+* Step 3.
 Open genesys_systolic/testbench/generic_tb_files/systolic_fpga_benchmark_config.vh and add an entry with  <br />
-          the respective instruction, input and output files you might want to use.
-You may use the given  <br />
+          the respective instruction, input and output files generated from the compiler.
+You could use one of the example entries too for sanity check or as an example. <br />
-          templates.
           Ensure you use absolute paths to avoid errors.
 Ensure valid paths are given for all the file  <br /> variables as shown in the template even if it is not applicable to your test.
 For eg. ADD_ONLY  <br />
           test does not need a bias input, nevertheless a valid path is given for the variable.  <br />
-* Step 3.
+* Step 4.
 Start Vivado and add all the files in the subdirectories of genesys_systolic/source/ and  <br />
           genesys_systolic/testbench/generic_tb_files/ as sources.  <br />
 * Step 4.
-Check the configuration of your test.
-For eg. if your test requires a 16x16 systolic array,  <br />
-          edit genesys_systolic/source/config.vh to ensure that ARRAY_N and ARRAY_M are set to 16.  <br />
-* Step 5.
 You will need to generate the AXI Verification IPs for running simulation.
 In Vivado,  <br />
           go to IP Catalog and look for AXI Verification IP.
 Six AXI VIPs need to be created and use  <br />
           the same names as below.
 This might require a Xilinx Vivado License. <br />